Student Loan Forbearance

 Applying for Forbearance

-Students can apply for forbearance loans if they are unable to make payments and if they do not qualify for a deferment.
+Students can apply for a forbearance on a loan (or loans) if they are unable to make payments and if they do not qualify for a deferment.
 In this case, students can reduce or stop making payments for up to twelve months.
 There are two types of forbearance options: discretionary and mandatory.
 For discretionary forbearance, a student’s financial hardship and illness is considered.
 On the other hand, mandatory forbearance covers a broader area, and qualification requires you to be a member of the National Guard or else a part of the national service.

 Is there a difference between federal student loan forbearance and deferment